DomGambarini/book_store/README.md

 ![Navigation Bar Image](./test-images/checkout.png)
 ![Navigation Bar Image](./test-images/checkout-thank-you.png)

-The checkout page requires each filled to be completed except the county, state or loaclity field.
+The checkout page requires each field to be completed except the county, state or loaclity field.
 It the corner you get itemised bill with the quantity of each product, delivery cost if incurred and grand total.
-Below compete order button it highlights how much the customers card will be chatged before completing the order.
+Below the complete order button it highlights how much the customers card will be charged before processing the order.
 The adjust bag button brings you back to the shopping bag.
-There's also a check box if you wish to save the delivery information and updat your profile.
-You can checkout as a guest.
+There's also a check box if you wish to save the delivery information and update your profile.
+You can also checkout as a guest.
 If you are a guest you will be given a link to either sign up or log in.
 Once the checkout is processed you will be redirected to thank you page with a toast displayig your order number.

 ### Profile

-If you are registered with the site you can save your delivery details and if you have placed pevious orders you ca see them displayed with links to prvious orders.
+If you are registered with the site you can save your delivery details for quicker checkout on a return visit.
+In your profile page with 'my account' link all orders will be saved with an order number link directing you to each order confirmation.

 ![Navigation Bar Image](./test-images/profile-page.png)